Filmed at the Coliseum: ‘Escape From L.A.’ Basketball Scene

 Filmed at the Coliseum – ‘Jerry Maguire’

-Jerry Maguire was a 1996 American romantic comedy film, starring Tom Cruise, Cuba Gooding Jr., Renée Zellweger, and Regina King.
+American romantic comedy Jerry Maguire stars Tom Cruise, Cuba Gooding Jr., Renée Zellweger and Regina King.
 It was produced by James L. Brooks, famous for his production of The Simpsons.
-The film was inspired by sports agent Leigh Steinberg, covering the struggles, career ventures and love of life of the sports agent Jerry Maguire.
-The film was a success, and became the ninth highest grossing film of the year, making 273 million worldwide up against a 50 million dollar budget.
-The film was additionally nominated for five Academy Awards and three Golden Globe awards Cuba Gooding Jr. won the Academy for best supporting actor and Cruise won the Golden Globe for best actor.
+The film was inspired by the life of sports agent Leigh Steinberg, covering his struggles, career ventures and love of life.
+The film became the ninth highest grossing film of 1996, making $273 million worldwide up against a 50 million dollar budget.
+The film was additionally nominated for five Academy Awards and three Golden Globe awards.
+Cuba Gooding Jr. won the Oscar for Best Supporting Actor and Cruise won the Golden Globe for Best Actor.

 “College” – A Silent Film Starring Buster Keaton

 “College” is a 1927 comedy-drama silent film.
 The film takes place in Southern California, directed by James W. Horne and Buster Keaton.
 Keaton also stars in the film, alongside Anne Cornwall and Harold Goodwin.
 The film was screened at the Los Angeles Coliseum, making it the first movie to ever be played there.